CDC Issues Nationwide Eviction Ban - Currently in Litigation

 If I Qualify for Help under the CDC's Eviction Moratorium, What Can I Do to Protect My Rights?

-If you qualify for help under the CDC's Eviction Ban and you are a tenant facing eviction during this federal eviction ban (September 4 through December 31, 2020) and there is an eviction case pending against you, you should fill out the attached Tenant Declaration re: CDC Eviction Ban Order and file it with your local courthouse to show that you qualify for help under this eviction ban.
+If you qualify for help under the CDC's Eviction Ban and you are a tenant facing eviction during this federal eviction ban (September 4 through June 30, 2021) and there is an eviction case pending against you, you should file a copy of your CDC Declaration to Landlord that you provided to your landlord with your Answer/Response.
+You will file it with your local courthouse as an attachment or exhibit to your Answer/Response to show that you qualify for help under this eviction ban.

 Read the CDC Order and an Analysis of the CDC Order